BerkeleyLab/gasnet/docs/memory_kinds.md

 ## `gex_MK_Destroy()`

-This API is implemented, but is only legal for a kind not currently in use by any segment.
-Given the lack of a `gex_Segment_Destroy()` implementation, this API is therefore only useful for a kind which has been created but never used.
+This API is implemented, but is currently only allowed for a `gex_MK_t` not ever used to create a segment.